Wisdom from the System

 “During the Covid-19 pandemic, I could only find one Local Authority that had a women-only space available for women who were sleeping rough.
 Many women endured the added trauma of mixed accommodation during lockdown.”

-“Giving voice, choice and power to those we want to walk alongside in their journey will change the dynamic of the systems.”
+“Giving voice, choice and control to people going through tough times will change the dynamic of the systems.”

 3 of 10 Systems require a paradigm shift